 Meghan P. Browne is a native Austinite living in her hometown with her husband, Greg, and their three children.
 Random House Studio will publish her debut picture book, INDELIBLE ANN.
 The book portrays the life of the late governor of Texas, Ann Richards, who was inspired by Eleanor Roosevelt and was in turn the inspiration for Hillary Rodham Clinton and many other women in politics today.
 Meghan has a BA in Political Science from the University of Arizona where she was a varsity letterwoman in swimming, a four-time Foundations Scholar, and a graduate of the Honors College.
 She is currently pursuing her MFA in Writing for Children and Young Adults at Vermont College of Fine Arts.
 Meghan is an avid beekeeper and student of land stewardship.

 Kate Allen Fox

 Kate Allen Fox is a children's author from Oceanside, CA. After a career as a public health professional, she combined her passions for research and writing and began writing nonfiction picture books about science and nature.
-Her debut, TREMBLING GIANT, will be published by Capstone in 2021 and named one of the best books of the year by School Library Journal and Chicago Public Library.
+Her debut, PANDO, A LIVING WONDER OF TREES, will be published by Capstone in 2021 and named one of the best books of the year by School Library Journal and Chicago Public Library.
 Little, Brown will publish her second picture book, A FEW BEAUTIFUL MINUTES, in 2023.
 Her writing has appeared in several publications, including The New York Times and McSweeney’s.
 In addition to being a writer, Kate is a speaker, freelance editor, arts educator, and homeschooler.